 A habitual researcher and avid seeker of stories, Jean Ni (they/she) engages with the world through open-ended experimentation.
 Their values are embedded in an art of living that is attentive to care, accountability, and the cultivation of respectful relations with all fellow beings.

-In their own time, Jean finds joy in exploring feminist science fiction, etymology, political ecology, textile arts, bicycle touring, and rocks.
+In their own time, Jean finds joy in exploring plant-based crafts, etymology, political ecology, textile arts, bicycle touring, and rocks.